Egyptian Federation for Scouts and Girl Guides: Structure and program

-The Cairo International Scout Center is a lavish six-floor building next to Cairo International Stadium that welcomes all Scouts, nonScout organizations and individual guests.
-The home of the Arab Scout Region, it hosts both conference areas and hostel quarters.
+The Cairo International Scout Center is a lavish six-floor building next to Cairo International Stadium that welcomes all Scouts, non-Scout organizations and individual guests.
+As the home of the Arab Scout Region, it hosts both conference facilities and hostel quarters.
 In addition, Egypt has a national Scout center, El-Seleen.

 The Scout Motto is Kun Musta'idan or كن مستعداً, translating as Be Prepared in Arabic.
 The noun for a single Scout is Kashaf or كشاف in Arabic.

 The Scout emblem incorporates elements of each of the four central associations, as well as a lotus.

 Emblems

 International Scouting units in Egypt

 In addition, there are American Boy Scouts in Cairo and Alexandria, linked to the Direct Service branch of the Boy Scouts of America, which supports units around the world.
 There are also Greek Scouts of the Soma Hellinon Proskopon in Alexandria.